 Star Wars: Tales from the Galaxy’s Edge – Enhanced Edition lets you become the hero of your own thrilling adventure, allowing you to play your way with different difficulty levels, combat weapons, and within immersive tales that show how the actions of one person can change the galaxy.
 So before going out and trying to be the hero, there are a few things that you should know.
 First, find your favorite place to stand or sit as you can play either way.
 Just be comfortable.
 Second, you will want to make sure the sound is up.
 Third, make sure those Sense controllers are charged.
 You don’t want to be in a battle and die because you can’t fire back because you forgot to charge them.
 And finally, this is Star Wars, so enjoy and get ready to have some fun.

 Playing as a Droid Repair Technician, you happen to crash land on the planet Batuu and happen to come to the spaceport, Black Spire Outpost.
-Now, before we go any further if you have never heard of Batuu or Black Spire Outpost, it’s ok.
+Now, before we go any further if you have never heard of Batuu or Black Spire Outpost, it’s OK.
 You can actually visit these locations at Disneyland and Disney World where it was created for.
 When I visited and saw the Millennium Falcon, Batuu, and Black Spire Outpost, I was blown away, not only from being a fan but by the amount of detail that was added.

 Starting out, the ship is going all crazy, and as you try and fix what you can with your all mighty multi-fix-it tool, you receive that incoming message from Tara and she and her goons pay you a visit.
 But it’s when you finally meet the barkeeper Seezelslak who does like to talk a lot but does start to tell you some tales that are new as well as familiar.
 But somehow and someway, ILMxLAB captured the moment by putting me, the player, into this world.
-Even looking out the window of Seezelslak’s bar, I saw what I have seen in person, the Millennium Falcon and Batuu.
+Even looking out the window of Seezelslak’s bar, I saw what I had seen in person, the Millennium Falcon and Batuu.
 This is where I became even more engaged with the story and characters.
 Just looking at the amount of detail that was put into the characters, close up, I can see why this is the Enhanced Edition.

 If you hit the pause, you can pull up a menu that will show you everything from your gear to the characters you have met, your missions, where you traveled, your journal, challenges, and tales which you will come back to from time to time as you may get lost in the fun when you are using your blaster and different weapons to attack enemies.
 Not only is the aiming spot on but when you pull the triggers and can feel it with every shot, it not only feels right but makes me appreciate the Adaptive triggers that much more.
 And it’s not all the enemies are just going to stand there as they do know how to hide behind objects and make the battles more enticing and left me wanting more to battle with.